cambridge-cares/TheWorldAvatar/Agents/DashboardAgent/README.md

 ```

 #### 2.2 GET ROUTE: `~url~/dashboard-agent/setup`
+This route will communicate with the stack's dashboard container to set up a live analytical dashboard.
+At the moment, this agent will set up dashboards for the following:
+1) **Facility level** - Room- and asset-related time series are included.

-The agent will require a GET request without any parameters and a configuration file called `credentials.properties` placed at the `<root>/config/` directory of your bind mount.
-This will contain the
+To execute this route, please send a GET request without any parameters and a configuration file called `credentials.properties` placed at the `<root>/config/` directory of your bind mount.
-configuration for:
+The file will contain the configuration for:
 - `dashboard.user`: The username for the dashboard container running within the stack.
 Default for Grafana is admin.
 - `dashboard.pass`: The password for the dashboard container running within the stack.
 Default for Grafana is admin.